7 Agile Retrospective Questions in a SAFe context

 Advantage of this approach

-The nice thing about adding some of these health check items into your retrospective and measuring them: You can ask the same safe agile retrospective questions a few months later and see how you developed in clear numbers!
+The great thing about including some of these health check items or sentences in your retrospective and measuring them: You can ask the same questions again a few months later and see how you have developed - in numbers!

 Of course, these numbers are just based on subjective perceptions.
 But still, they are able to create a regular feeling of accomplishment which is great to foster the agile mindset in teams.